learn-video/mosaic-video/README.md

 The project has two main components:
 * Worker: a Go process that receives the inputs and generates the mosaic;
+* Storage backend:
-* Storage backend: HTTP server that receives the mosaic through HTTP and stores it on S3.
+    * HTTP server that receives the mosaic through HTTP and stores it on S3;
+    * Or a local storage backend (local filesystem).

 ![Mosaic Video design](docs/static/mosaic_design.png)